Skip to content

 Building something different

 I started prototyping Imprimo during a semester break.
-The initial version was just a wrapper around FSRS with a nicer card UI.
-But the more I dug into the problems I'd experienced, the more I realized the issues were structural, not cosmetic.
+As a software engineering student, building mobile apps was something I already knew how to do, so the initial version was just a wrapper around FSRS with a nicer card UI.
+But the more I dug into the problems I'd experienced with existing spaced repetition apps, the more I realized the issues were structural, not cosmetic.

-The scheduling problem.
+The scheduling was the most obvious issue.
 SM-2 was the root cause of my review inflation.
 FSRS solves this directly.
 It models stability and difficulty separately, so a card that's hard for you doesn't get punished with a permanently low ease factor.
 In my testing, switching to FSRS reduced daily review counts by about 25% at the same retention target.

-The content creation problem.
+Then there was content creation.
 Half the time I "spent studying" in Anki was actually spent writing cards.
 Formatting them.
 Fixing typos.
 Deciding how to break down a concept into atomic pieces.
-This is real work that doesn't feel like studying because it isn't -- it's authoring.
+This is real work that doesn't feel like studying because it isn't.
+It's authoring.
 I wanted AI to handle the decomposition: feed it a PDF of lecture notes and get back a set of cards that follow good flashcard principles (one fact per card, clear question, unambiguous answer).

-The motivation problem.
+And motivation.
 Anki's interface is purely functional.
 There's no sense of progress beyond the streak counter.
 No visual feedback on retention trends.
 No feeling of accomplishment after completing a session.
-I wanted the review experience to feel satisfying -- the same way a well-designed workout app makes exercise feel more approachable than a spreadsheet would.
+I wanted the review experience to feel satisfying, the same way a well-designed workout app makes exercise feel more approachable than a spreadsheet would.

 What actually changed